Who is MSCI?

 Thus, the scores issued by MSCI are well-trusted in the sustainability field.

-MSCI uses a framework that is aligned with the UN Sustainable Development Goals (SDGs).
+MSCI uses a tool aligned with the UN Sustainable Development Goals (SDGs).

 The MSCI SDG Alignment Tool is built to provide a holistic view of companies’ net contribution towards the 17 SDGs, through qualitative SDG Net Alignment assessments and scores.
 These assessments analyse things like operations, products and services, policies, and practices for each company.